Interesting Facts About The Transcontinental Railroad

 Labor and Immigrant Contributions

 Life for these workers was incredibly difficult.
+They faced the constant threat of accidents, disease, and attacks from Native American tribes protecting their land.
 They lived in temporary camps, often in harsh and unsanitary conditions.
-They faced the constant threat of accidents, disease, and attacks from Native American tribes protecting their land.
 Despite these hardships, they persevered, driven by the promise of work and a better future.

 Engineering Marvels and Technological Innovations